vermilionsands/chromatic/README.md

 ##### metadata

-Metadata is stored on instance and is not shared
+Metadata is stored on instance and is not shared.

 ##### misc